 Want help creating a personalized reading experience for your students?

-Help grow your students’ reading skills while they’re learning at home, as well as when they’re back in the classroom with Rosen LevelUp, an adaptive reading platform, including 2,400+ eBooks, for grades preK-3.
+Help grow your students’ reading skills while they’re learning at home, as well as when they’re back in the classroom with Rosen LevelUp, an adaptive reading platform, including 2,400+ eBooks, for grades pre-K to 3.
 Rosen LevelUp provides every student with a customized library of fiction and non-fiction books, plus interactive phonics instruction, 3-D literacy games, and more.
 Click the button below to learn more and get a free trial.